Razroo-Community/.github/profile/README.md

 ## Razroo Community 👋

 Official GitHub Organization for Razroo Community members.
+Join us as we fulfill our mission of Human Collective Intelligence.
+Allow people to upload data seamlessly + integrate automatically.
+Enable humanity to share perfect quality/knowledge en masse.
+Read more about Human Collective Intelligence here: https://blog.razroo.com/razroo-mission-statement.

 ## Why do we have this org?